minprog/programming-2/40 Workshops/10 Workshop 1/20 Exercises.md

 ## 2.1 Print vs Return

-**Important**: most of the other exercises should be put in a file called `python_exercises1_2.py`.
+Important: most of the other exercises should be put in a file called `python_exercises1_2.py`.
 You should make sure this file runs without any user input (unless it's a game) and gives correct output for every exercise.
 The same goes for most files you submit from now on.